Uffizi Gallery Tickets

 Yes, there is a cumulative ticket that allows you priority entrance to the Uffizi, Palazzo Pitti and Boboli Gardens.
 The cost of the ticket is € 44.

-To access the Vasari Corridor, you need to purchase the single-entry ticket for the Uffizi, which includes access to the Vasari Corridor.
+In order to visit the Vasari Corridor, you need to purchase a special Uffizi ticket that includes access to the Corridor.

-The standard Uffizi ticket does not include access to the Corridor.
+The standard Uffizi ticket does not include access to the Vasari Corridor.

-How it works if you buy your ticket online
+This is how it works when you buy your ticket online:

 Availability and opening hours